XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-quickstart-intro.md

 ---
 html: py-quickstart-intro.html
 parent: quickstart-python.html
-blurb: Use a Python test harness to send XRP, trade currencies, and mint and trade NFTokens.
+blurb: Use a Python test harness to send XRP, trade currencies, and mint and trade NFTs.
 labels:
   - Accounts
   - Cross-Currency